NY Times reporter Farhad Manjoo wrote a nice story that highlighted the growing problem of tech illiteracy and its implications. He wrote:

 The article made an impression on me, as I read it right after seeing the movie the Big Short, from the Michael Lewis book, which illustrated the consequences of financial illiteracy.
 If more institutions took the time to understand the house of cards being built on the mortgage industry at the time, disaster may have been averted.

 I think most would not argue about the central role technology plays in our lives.
 We can reasonably expect that it will continue to be featured in headlines.
-It also seems clear that there’s a collective ignorance, just challenge anyone (outside of the real techies) to explain nitty gritty details of Bitcoins, mobile payments, encryption, IoT etc.
+It also seems clear that there’s a collective ignorance, just challenge anyone (outside of the real techies) to explain nitty gritty details of Bitcoins, mobile payments, encryption, IoT etc. Many people may tell you they’re able to purchase bitcoin securely but they more than likely don’t have the slightest clue where to even start, so why listen to their ignorant judgement?

 I submit that PR, through our work with the media, can play a role in improving tech literacy.